raspberrypilearning/microbit-selection/en/step_1.md

 To add an `else`{:class='microbitlogic'}, you need to click the `+` symbol at the bottom of your `if`{:class='microbitlogic'} block.

+There is also an `if else`{:class='microbitlogic'} block that you can use if you know you will need to do one thing if a condition is true and another if a condition is false.

 **else if**

 An `else if`{:class='microbitlogic'} block allows you to add another condition to check.